A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

-There are extensive indications for charm production at high $x$ which are, however, not yet fully conclusive and new data from the LHC, a future Electron-Ion collider and a fixed target experiment like AFTER@LHC will be necessary.
-One example is the EMC measurement of $c(x,Q^2)$ in deep inelastic muon scattering~\cite{Aubert:1982tt}.
+There are extensive indications for charm production at high $x$, which are, however, not yet fully conclusive and new data from the LHC, a future EIC and a fixed-target experiment like AFTER@LHC will be necessary.
+One example is the EMC measurement of $c(x,Q^2)$ in muon DIS~\cite{Aubert:1982tt}.
 The rate observed by the EMC was found to be approximately 30 times higher at $x =0.42, Q^2$ = 75~GeV$^2$ than predicted by gluon splitting~\cite{Harris:1995jx}.
 In a more recent analysis, the EMC data have been described in the context of a fitted charm quark distribution which increase the stability of the fit with respect to variations of the charm quark mass \cite{Ball:2016neh}.
-In this study NNPDF collaboration found a fitted high-$x$ component peaking at $x\sim0.5$ and carrying about $1\%$ of the total proton momentum.
-At the same time they observe that the EMC data cannot be fitted with a perturbatively generated charm PDF and the additional parameters, effectively parameterizing the high-$x$ intrinsic component, are need to describe these data.
-Therefore, there is already some evidence for a high-$x$ intrinsic charm (IC) component carrying about 1\% of the total momentum of the proton.
-Intrinsic charm (IC) also predicts the observed features of the ISR data for ${d\sigma\over dx_F}(pp \to \Lambda_c X) $~\cite{Chauvat:1987kb} and more recently by SELEX~\cite{Garcia:2001xj}.
-In this process, the comoving $c ,u$ and $d$ coalesce to produce the $ \Lambda_c$ at high $x_F$ where $x_F = x_c + x_u + x_d$.
+In this study, the NNPDF collaboration found a fitted high-$x$ component peaking at $x\sim0.5$ and carrying about $1\%$ of the total proton momentum.
+At the same time, they observe that the EMC data cannot be fitted with a perturbatively generated charm PDF and the additional parameters, effectively parametrising the high-$x$ intrinsic component, are needed to describe these data.
+Therefore, there is already some evidence for a high-$x$ intrinsic charm (IC) component carrying about 1\% of the total momentum of the proton\footnote{As we mentioned in section \ref{section:detector_lhcb}, LHCb using the SMOG system has recently reported a charm production measurement~\cite{Aaij:2018ogq} which in principle should, as we advocate here, constraint the IC magnitude.
+Unfortunately, in the absence of an $H$ target and of a thorough data meta-analysis including theory uncertainty, such current constraints are in fact very weak.} .
+IC also predicts the observed features of the ISR data for ${d\sigma\over dx_F}(pp \to \Lambda_c X) $~\cite{Chauvat:1987kb} and more recently by SELEX~\cite{Garcia:2001xj}.
+In this process, the comoving $c ,u$ and $d$ coalesce to produce the $ \Lambda_c$ at high $x_F$, where $x_F = x_c + x_u + x_d$.
 Other observations at high $x_F$ include $\Lambda_b, \Lambda_c$, single and double quarkonium, double-charm baryons $ccu$, $ccd$, we refer to \cite{Brodsky:2015fna} for a more complete overview.
-We also note here recent works~\cite{Groote:2017szb,Koshkarev:2016ket,Koshkarev:2016acq} providing predictions for doubly heavy baryons, $B_c$ mesons and all-charmed tetra quarks at \AFTER based on the intrinsic heavy quark mechanism, showing that this mechanism should dominate at high-$x_F$ allowing for its observation at \AFTER and potentially confirming the existence of the IC. $\Xi_{cc}$ production at \AFTER was also studied from DGLAP-generated charm in~\cite{Chen:2014hqa}.
-Besides, the production of the hidden charm pentaquark $P_c^+$ was found to peak, for the \AFTER\ kinematics, at about $y_{\rm Lab} \simeq 1.4$ \cite{private:Siddikov} using the same formalism as that of a previous study for the LHC kinematics~\cite{Schmidt:2016cmd}.
+We also note here recent works~\cite{Groote:2017szb,Koshkarev:2016ket,Koshkarev:2016acq} providing predictions for doubly heavy baryons, $B_c$ mesons and all-charmed tetra quarks at \AFTER based on the intrinsic heavy-quark mechanism, showing that this mechanism should dominate at high $x_F$ allowing for its observation at \AFTER and potentially confirming the existence of the IC. $\Xi_{cc}$ production at \AFTER was also studied from DGLAP-generated charm in~\cite{Chen:2014hqa}.
+Besides, the production of the hidden charm pentaquark $P_c^+$ was found to peak, for the \AFTER\ kinematics, at about $y_{\rm lab.} \simeq 1.4$ \cite{private:Siddikov} using the same formalism as that of a previous study for the LHC kinematics~\cite{Schmidt:2016cmd}.

 A non-perturbative IC component modifies the predictions for a number of processes at the LHC such as inclusive $D$ meson production \cite{Kniehl:2009ar,Kniehl:2012ti} or the associated production of a heavy quark with a photon \cite{Bednyakov:2013zta} or $Z+c$ production \cite{Ball:2016neh}.
 However, in these examples, one has to go to relatively large transverse momenta or to very forward rapidities to expect a sizeable effect.